falcosecurity/falco-website/content/en/docs/install-operate/download.md

 Falco also relies on both a [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) file and at least one Falco [rules](https://github.com/falcosecurity/rules) file.
 The default versions of these files come with the packages and the [Install](/docs/install-operate/installation/) covers additional tips and tricks for utilizing `falcoctl` in managing rules.

+Since Falco 0.38.0, a new config key, `config_files`, allows the user to load additional configuration files to override main config entries; it allows user to keep local customization between Falco upgrades.
+Its default value points to a new folder, `/etc/falco/config.d/` that gets installed by Falco and will be processed to look for local configuration files.

 ---

 ### Download container images {#images}